 The head size range is the range of gemstone carat weights that can be properly mounted in a specific head.

 Heating is an ancient and normally stable enhancement that permanently transforms a gem's color, clarity, or both, or even to improve or create phenomena.
 Gemologists use low, medium, and high temperatures in furnaces for varying amounts of time to alter gemstones.
 Nearly all of the world's ruby, sapphire, and tanzanite owe their color and clarity to heating.
 Many aquamarines are also heated to eliminate traces of green and gray.
-For a list of stone treatments, frequency and stability of treatments, and care instructions, visit our Gemstone Enhancements chart.

 Literally meaning "shell," heishi (pronounced "hee-shee") is considered the most ancient jewelry form of New Mexico and has been linked to the Santo Domingo and San Felipe Pueblo Indians.
 Heishi originally referred to pieces of shell exquisitely crafted and strung on necklaces.
 Now it may also refer to small handmade beads of other materials.

 A herringbone chain has small, slanted links that fit together at snug angles to form a flat chain.

 A hidden-box clasp on a chain is a cleverly designed clasp "hidden" under the last link of the chain.

 On metal jewelry, high polish signifies a mirror-like finish.

 A hinged hoop earring has a hinged closure that smoothly opens and closes for ease of wear.

 Hoop earrings are simply earrings in the shape of a hoop or circle.
 Shop JTV's collection of hoop earrings in silver, gold, and gemstone designs.